Schouwen-Duiveland: History

 The island of Schouwen-Duiveland originally consisted of four islands: Schouwen, Duiveland, Dreischor, and Bommenede.
 Over the centuries it has grown by nature and man together.
 The dam between Schouwen and Duiveland dates from 1610.

 On 30 April 1900 the Rotterdam Tramway Company opened a steam tram line on the island running as public transport until 1 February 1953.
-After the floods of 1953, the service has not been restored and has been replaced by a bus line.

-During the Second World War, Schouwen-Duiveland was the only island that remained under German occupation until May 1945.
+During the Second World War, Schouwen-Duiveland was the only Zeelandic island that remained under German occupation until May 1945.
 In December 1944, the Germans had declared their intent to deport all local men aged between 17 and 40.
 The local resistance fighters made plans to sabotage this by stealing all the registers on the island with the help of nearby Allies, who were preparing to liberate the island.
 Events unfolded that led to the capture of ten local men who were subsequently executed.

+The North Sea flood of 1953 inundated large portions of the island and caused heavy damage.
+The island's steam tram line permanently ceased service, and was replaced by a bus line.

 After the completion of the Brouwersdam in 1972 the island became a center of water sports.
 Surfing, sailing and diving are common activities on the North Sea beaches and the Grevelingenmeer.